 Over the past 80 years Istituto Marangoni has grown and developed alongside the thriving Italian fashion and design industry.
+Over the past 80 years Istituto Marangoni has grown and developed alongside the thriving Italian fashion and design industry.
 Through an exciting curriculum aimed to develop practical, creative, and business and management skills which are subject specific, and relevant to the international fashion industry, Istituto Marangoni Master's courses prepare students with an elevated and in-depth knowledge and know-how for a successful professional career at various levels in the fields of Fashion Design, Accessories and Footwear Design, Fashion Styling, Fashion Business and Communication, Visual and Multimedia Design, Interior and Product Design, Jewellery Design, Art Management, and Art Curation.
 There is a strong focus on project-based industry linked methods of study taught by experienced industry specialists and professional practitioners.